 Bari is roughly one hour away from Matera if you choose to drive there.

-Alternatively, check the Ferrovie Appulo Lucane website for the exact train timetable and for the option to book online.
-There are direct trains from Matera to Bari Centrale and it takes roughly 1hour and 40 minutes.
+Alternatively, check the Ferrovie Appulo Lucane website for the exact train timetable and the option to book online.
+There are direct trains from Matera to Bari Centrale, and they take roughly 1 hour and 40 minutes.

 For your time in Puglia, you can choose to stay in Bari, or you can go outside in one of the smaller and more charming towns.